Everest Base Camp Trek 14 Days

 Sagarmatha National Park Entry Permit:

-Sagarmatha National Park Entry Permit can also be obtained from Tourism Board in Kathmandu.
+Sagarmatha National Park Entry Permit can also be obtained from the Tourism Board in Kathmandu.
 If you are making your Everest Base Camp Trek via a trekking company located in Kathmandu, the team will help you obtain it.
 Optionally, we can get it at its office in Monjo on the way to Namche from Phakding.
 Sagarmatha National Park Entry Permit costs USD 34.

 Food and Accommodation:

 One food item in Nepal trekking costs between USD 2-8 depending on what you eat.
 The food items are mentioned on the menu, and you can choose the item you like.
-Regarding accommodation, one accommodation ( twin sharing) costs between USD 5-15.
+Regarding accommodation, one accommodation (twin sharing) costs between USD 5-15.
 You will get very average mountain accommodation for your Everest Base Camp Trek.
 The lodges and teahouses are run by local people and are very ordinary.
 But these days, we also can get luxury accommodation in a few places like Lukla, Phakding, and Namche.

 Personal Expenses:

 You may like to have something like drinks in the mountain.
 And also, you may like to buy some souvenirs on the mountain.
 For this, you need to have some personal expenses.
 Additionally, you may like to donate money to some communities and restaurants.
-Your expenses depend on how much generous you are.
+Your expenses depend on how generous you are.

 Tips to the porter and guide: